Right Triangles

 There are two types of right triangle:

-Isosceles right-angled triangle with two equal sides and two 45-degree angles.
+Isosceles right triangle with two 45 degree angles and equal sides marked

 Isosceles right triangle

-Scalene right triangle with all sides and angles unequal, except for the right angle.
+Scalene right triangle with unequal sides and angles

 Scalene right triangle